jessicayzt/cpsc311_proj/README.md

 “How does someone give birth to a baby with a pumpkin head?”

-We’ll call him Jack, Steve said.
+"We’ll call him Jack," Steve said.

 ...